Tutorial - CodeBlocks compiler

 Download the SynthEdit Software Development Kit (SDK)and extract it.
 I put it in C:\SynthEditSDK.

 Note: This compiler does not support spaces in folder names.
 Don't use any folder name with spaces. e.g. "C:\My Modules\"

 You can now make your own module.

-Browse to C:\SynthEditSDK (or whever you installed the SynthEdit SDK), This folder contains the code for many of SynthEdit's modules plus the SDK itself (in se_sdk3).
+Browse to C:\SynthEditSDK (or wherever you installed the SynthEdit SDK), This folder contains the code for many of SynthEdit's modules plus the SDK itself (in se_sdk3).
 These modules are a good starting point for making your own.
 Don't modify them directly.
 Make a copy.
 Select the Gain folder, right-click Copy, then Paste to make a copy.
-Rename new folder 'MyGain'.
+Rename the new folder 'MyGain'.

 Making your own Module Project

 Start Code::Blocks.
 This Development Environment is an easy compiler front-end.
 We are going to create a new module project from scratch.

 Choose 'Create a new project' (this starts a wizard), choose 'Projects' - 'Dynamic Link Library'.
 On the next page type the module name 'MyGain', folder 'C:\SynthEditSDK'.
 Click 'Next' through to 'Finish'.